novakov-alexey-zz/freya/README.md

 ## Deploy CRD manually

 In order to disable automatic deployment of Custom Resource Definition as well as OpenAPi schema, one can set false in `OperatorCfg.Crd#deployCrd = false`.
-Operator will expect to find CRD in K8s during the startup and won't try to deploy them, if CRD is not found.
-In this case CRD is not found and `deployCrd` is to `false`, operator will fail and return failed `IO` value immediately.
+Operator will expect to find a CRD in K8s during the startup, it won't try to deploy new CRD, even if CRD is not found.
+However, what may happen in case CRD is not found and `deployCrd` is to `false`, operator will fail and return failed `IO` value immediately.
+Freya Operator can't work properly without CRD being retrivied from K8s api-server.

 ## Controller Helpers